 - Whisk together flour, sugar, baking powder, salt, and cinnamon in medium bowl.
 Make a well in the center and add 1/3 cup milk, eggs and applesauce.
 Stir just to combine.
 Fold in apples.

 - Heat 1 1/2 inches of oil in heavy skillet, dutch oven or deep fryer to 375 degrees.
 Drop about 1/4 cup of batter per fritter into hot oil; spreading it out as you drop.
 Cook each side until golden brown; approximately 2 minutes per side.
-Remove to paper towels to drain.
+Use a slotted spoon to remove to paper towels to drain.

 - Whisk together 1/4 cup milk, powdered sugar and vanilla.
 Dunk each fritters in the glaze turning over to make sure both sides coated.
 Place on wire racks to air dry and drip.